HAZberi/coding-problems-js/Dynamic-Programming/Readme.md

 - Caching results or solutions make a huge impact on performance.
 Although there has to be some sort of temporary or permanent space/memory for caching.
 - Example: A database retrieval can be made faster using Redis caching.
 - There are two approches to use dynamic programming.
-    - Top Down Approach ??? (dynamicFabonacci.js implemented this technique.)
+    - Top Down Approach ???
     - Bottom Up Approach ???

 ### Generic Steps that lead to Dynamic Programming